excusezmoi/memorizingVocabularyUsingForgettingCurve/README.md

 1. Please make sure the config.ini and main.py is in the same directory.
 2. Create a csv file, copy its absolute file path, and modify the file path in config.ini.
 For example: the_file = W:/Me/Vocabulary/vocab.csv
-3. You can also change the number of appearances in config.ini.
+3. You can also change the "number of appearances" in config.ini.
 Default setting allows you to see the words 6 times (days) including the day you add them.
 4. All set!
 Run the file and follow the instructions.